Ancylostoma duodenale

 Ancylostoma duodenale is a species of the roundworm genus Ancylostoma.
 It is a parasitic nematode worm and commonly known as the Old World hookworm.
-It lives in the small intestine of hosts such as humans, cats and dogs, where it is able to mate and mature.
+It lives in the small intestine especially the jejunum of definitive hosts, generally humans, where it is able to mate and mature.
 Ancylostoma duodenale and Necator americanus are the two human hookworm species that are normally discussed together as the cause of hookworm infection.
 They are dioecious.
-Ancylostoma duodenale is abundant throughout the world, including Southern Europe, North Africa, India, China, southeast Asia, some areas in the United States, the Caribbean, and South America.
+Ancylostoma duodenale is abundant throughout the world, including Southern Europe, North Africa, India, China, Southeast Asia, some areas in the United States, the Caribbean, and South America.

 Characteristics

 A. duodenale is small, cylindrical worm, greyish-white in color.
 It has two ventral plates on the anterior margin of the buccal capsule.
 Each of them has two large teeth that are fused at their bases.
 A pair of small teeth can be found in the depths of the buccal capsule.
 Males are 8–11 mm long with a copulatory bursa at the posterior end.
 Females are 10–13 mm long, with the vulva located at the posterior end; females can lay 10,000 to 30,000 eggs per day.
 The average lifespan of a female A. duodenale is one year.
+There are four larval stages, and the filariform larvae (L3) are sheathed because they retain the cuticle of the prior developmental stage after molting.